daisynyj/DataIntensive/project0.md

 https://websmp201.sap-ag.de/~sapidp/011000358700001121852012E/index.htm

 Sybase SQL Anywhere
-It is best for keeping data synchronized with thousands of mobile devices or remote offices, so that all business users can access vital data ®C anytime, anywhere.
+It is best for keeping data synchronized with thousands of mobile devices or remote offices, so that all business users can access vital data ‚Äì anytime, anywhere.
 Reference:
 https://websmp201.sap-ag.de/~sapidp/011000358700001121852012E/index.htm